Man in Sin

 A Sermon on Ephesians 2:1-3Read more

 What’s the fundamental problem with humanity?
 Is it a lack of education?
 Poor policies in the public sphere?
-What is it?
 Why are humans the way they are?
-In this sermon, Dr. Martyn Lloyd-Jones opens Ephesians 2:1-3 and explains the problem is much deeper than we thought.
-The problem is this: man is dead.
-Not physically dead––physically, man is very much alive.
-But in regards to spiritual things, humanity is born dead.
-Humanity sees no need for God and disregards his Word.
-Spiritual realities are boring to him and he does not find the Bible relevant.
-As a result, man is shaped by the present age, under the spiritual realm of darkness, and organizes his life apart from God.
-He doesn’t know it, because he’s dead.
+In this sermon on Ephesians 2:1–3 titled “Man in Sin,” Dr. Martyn Lloyd-Jones explains that the problem is much deeper.
+The problem is this: humanity is dead.
+Not physically dead––physically, people are very much alive––but in regards to spiritual things, humanity is born dead.
+Humanity sees no need for God and disregards His word.
+Spiritual realities are boring to them and they do not find the Bible relevant.
+As a result, humanity is shaped by the present age under the spiritual realm of darkness and organize their life apart from God.
+They do not know it because they are dead.
 The result is eternal death.
-Listen as the Dr. explains that we must know the depths of this problem.
-As the problem is much deeper than one thought, the solution must be greater than we imagined.
-Our delight in the Gospel of Jesus Christ comes from our understanding of this.
-We were hopeless.
-We were dead.
-Without Christ, there was nothing we could do.
-Yet God loved us and he has made us alive.
+Listen as Dr. Lloyd-Jones explains that one must know the depths of this problem.
+As the problem is much deeper than one thought, the solution must be greater than imagined.
+The delight in the gospel of Jesus Christ comes from understanding this.
+They were hopeless and dead.
+Without Christ, there was nothing one could do.
+Yet God loved them and He has made them alive.

 Additional Scripture Translations

 Made Alive in Christ

 1And you were dead in your offenses and sins, 2in which you previously walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 3Among them we too all previously lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, just as the rest.